dandemeyere/responsys-api/README.md

 ```

 ## Resources
+Different types of resources are accessible from the API: List, Table, Campaign, ...

 For the example, let's take the API definition to merge members to a list:
 `POST /rest/api/v1/lists/<listName>`

 All resources can be called using two ways: